prasbhat/mvc-springboot-thymeleaf/README.md

 ```

 ### Running the application with Executable JAR
 The code can also be built into a jar and then executed/run.
-Once the jar is built, run the jar by double clicking on it or by using the command:
+Once the jar is built, run the jar by double-clicking on it or by using the command:
 ```shell
 git clone https://github.com/prasbhat/mvc-springboot-thymeleaf.git
 cd mvc-springboot-thymeleaf